Japanese repatriation from Huludao: Repatriation

-Huludao in Liaoning Province was the only strategic seaport and corridor to Northeast China that was held by the Nationalist forces, who were battling against the Chinese Communist forces for control of Northeast China.
+Huludao in Liaoning Province was the only strategic seaport and corridor to Northeast China that was held by Nationalist forces, who were battling against the Chinese Communist forces for control of Northeast China.

 From May 7, 1946 (when the operation began) till August 1948 (when it ended as Huludao was under pressure from the Communist forces), about 1,050,000 Japanese people were repatriated.
-Many had died in Harbin, Changchun, Shenyang during the 1945-46 winter before this repatriation began.
-Those who reached Huludao in the worst conditions and died there were buried in the nearby Cishan mountain (茨山), in simple tombs facing east, toward their homeland.
+Many had died in Harbin, Changchun, Shenyang during the preceding winter before repatriation operations began.
+Those who reached Huludao and died there were buried in the nearby Cishan mountain (茨山), in simple tombs facing east, toward their homeland.

 Commemoration

-A stele commemorating this event in the Sino-Japanese history stands on the seaport in Huludao.
-It cannot be easily visited because it is in a restricted area — Huludao is a strategic submarine base in China.
+A stele commemorating this event in Sino-Japanese history stands on the seaport in Huludao.
+It however, cannot be easily visited because it is in a restricted area as Huludao is a strategic submarine base in China.